TheerthaSudarshan/Python-Program/README.md

 # Python-Program
-Here are **summarized descriptions** for each section of the repository README:

----

 ### 1. **Basic Python Functions**:
    - Introduces function creation in Python, including defining functions, passing arguments, and returning results.
 It also covers advanced topics like lambda functions for concise code.